ismawno/onyx/README.md

 Onyx supports the usage of multiple windows.
 Each of them is independent and can be run in different threads.
 The [multi window application](#multi-window-application) uses and manages multiple windows automatically for you.

 Creating an Onyx window looks like this:

+**Please note that, while all examples should pretty much work as-is, treat them as pseudocode.
+Onyx is under constant change and maintaining these examples in plain text may introduce errors.
+To check a working version of pretty much all of the examples in this README, check ()

+**Please note that, while all examples should pretty much work as-is, treat them as pseudocode.
+Onyx is under constant change and maintaining these examples in plain text may introduce errors.
+To check a working version of pretty much all of the examples in this README, check [this file](https://github.com/ismawno/onyx/blob/main/demo/hello-world/main.cpp)**

 ```cpp
 Onyx::Window window({.Name = "Standalone Hello, World!", .Width = 800, .Height = 600});